hoodie/concatenation_benchmarks-rs/README.md

-# Comparing ways to concatenate strings in Rust
+# Comparing ways to concatenate strings in Rust 1.61 nightly (1.58 stable)
 ## Intro

 There are many ways to turn a `&str` into a `String` in Rust and therefore many ways to concatenate two `&str`s.